Law

 The College of Law has long held that a diverse and heterogeneous student body leads to stimulating and exciting classroom discussion.
 To achieve this goal, the College of Law seeks to attract students from a variety of experiences, including students who have been educationally and economically disadvantaged, students who may be from particularly urban or rural backgrounds, and students from a wide and varied intellectual background.
 By maintaining and enhancing diversity in the student body, all students have the opportunity to learn from several different perspectives and, in the long run, improve their own capabilities as attorneys and upholders of the law.
 The best manner in which to discuss one's uniqueness and diversity with the Admissions Committee is through a well-written personal statement or through the diversity section of the application.

 Admission decisions are made on a rolling basis by the Admissions Committee starting in October.
 The Admissions Committee continues to evaluate application files until the class is filled.
-Every applicant will receive a decision communication (e.g. accept, waitlist, deny) within two to four weeks, on average, of being notified that the applicant's file is complete.
+Every applicant will receive a decision communication (e.g. accept, waitlist, deny) within four to six weeks, on average, of being notified that the applicant's file is complete.
 A waiting list is established to fill any openings that may occur during the spring and summer.
 Decisions on waitlisted applicants will begin in May and can continue through August.

 Upon receiving notice of acceptance, the applicant is required to make two non-refundable enrollment seat deposits of $250 by the dates listed in the letter of acceptance.
 Payment of the deposit when due assures the applicant a place in the class and is considered as evidence of good faith that they will matriculate.
 Deposit payments are credited to a student's first semester tuition bill.